-Beth received her Bachelor of Science from N.C.
+Beth’s love for working with the special needs population developed at a very young age.
+As early as the seventh grade, she began volunteering in the Autism/TEACH classroom at her middle school in Charlotte, North Carolina.
+Beth went on to receive her Bachelor of Science from N.C.
 State University in Communication Disorders and graduated from Armstrong Atlantic State University with a Master of Science in Communication Sciences and Disorders.

 Cristy is originally from Denver Colorado.
 She graduate from Arizona State University with a B.S in Exercise Science.
 Cristy has lived on the Big Island of Hawaii, Greenville South Carolina, New Jersey, Atlanta, and finally settling to Richmond Hill in the summer of 2016 with her husband, and two children.
 Cristy has over 10 years’ experience working in the medical field in various positions.
 Cristy joined Chatterbox in July 2018.
 In her free time she loves to spend time with her family, going on adventures, exploring around town or taking day trips.

 Crystal is a graduate from Clemson University where she received her BA in education.
 She moved from South Carolina to Richmond Hill from in 2005 with her husband and two children.
 After 23 years of teaching in the public-school system, Crystal decided she was ready for a new adventure but still have a connection to children.
 She joined our Chatterbox family in July 2020 as the Referral Coordinator/Schedular and loves meeting new people.
 She enjoys spending time with her family, working at her family owned restaurant on the weekends, playing with her fur babies (Charlie, Chip andSnowball) and watching Clemson football.
 Go Tigers!